Republic of Lakotah proposal

 The Republic of Lakotah or Lakotah is a proposed independent republic in North America for the Lakota people.
-Proposed in 2007 by activist Russell Means, the suggested territory would be enclaved by the borders of the United States, covering thousands of square miles in North Dakota, South Dakota, Nebraska, Wyoming, and Montana.
-The proposed borders are those of the 1851 Treaty of Fort Laramie between the United States government and the Lakota.
+The idea of an independent nation of the Lakota was advanced in 2007 by activist Russell Means and the Lakota Freedom Movement.
+The suggested territory would be an enclave within the borders of the United States, covering thousands of square miles in North Dakota, South Dakota, Nebraska, Wyoming, and Montana.
+The proposed national borders are those laid out in the 1851 Treaty of Fort Laramie between the United States government and the Lakota tribes.
 These lands are now occupied by Indian reservations and non-Native settlements.

-None of the existing Lakota tribal governments support the proposed republic, and they were not consulted about the proposal.
+None of the existing, recognized, Lakota tribal governments support the proposed republic, and were not consulted about the proposal.